BRADY SQUASH CENTER

 - Towels and linens are not necessary

-- Lunch and dinner will be provided at one of the colleges at Yale
+- All meals will be provided at one of the colleges at Yale

 - Campers will be escorted to all meals by coaches and counsellors regardless of age.